axibase/atsd/rule-engine/functions-property.md

 A set of convenience methods to retrieve and compare property keys and tags using [property search](property-search.md) syntax.

-[Property](../schema.md#properties) is a collection of arbitrary key-value pairs describing a given entity, grouped by user-defined `type`.
+[Property](../schema.md#properties) is a collection of arbitrary key-value pairs describing a given entity, grouped by a user-defined `type`.

 Property record consists of: